natenka/pyneng-book-en/docs/source/book/14_regex/4_re_groups.rst

     In [14]: match.group(2, 1, 2)
     Out[14]: ('10.0.12.1', 'FastEthernet0/1', '10.0.12.1')

-Начиная с версии Python 3.6, к группам можно обращаться таким образом:
+Starting with Python 3.6, groups can be accessed as follows:

 .. code:: python